viernes, 28 de junio de 2019

 Lymphedema is a progressive disfiguring and disabling disease of the skin, classified as a functional, immune, and lymphatic circulatory system disorder (Organic Lymphatic Vascular Disease).
 The lymphatics are an active and integrated component of the immune response, and in lymphedema, there is always an increased susceptibility to infection due to the compromised immune system.
 Read more about what is an Organic Imparment HERE

-Lymphedema arises when there is a disruption of lymphatic flow (Organic Disability), leading to the buildup of lymphatic fluid.
+Lymphedema arises when there is a disruption of lymphatic flow (Organic Impairment), leading to the buildup of lymphatic fluid.
 It is clear that no patient or their lymphedema is the same and neither is its progress.
 Some patients with lymphedema have few symptoms, and can easily do different degrees of physical activity, while others feel the strain, experience increased swelling and minimum effort, or even suffer varying degrees of disability and severe complications.
 Read more about lymphedema and Infectious Cellulitis HERE.

 All lymphedema whatever the cause or setting, needs compression therapy and compression garments as treatment, to hold back the progression of the disease.
 Without the permanent use of wearable compression garments, it is impossible in the majority of cases, to control the chronic progressive swelling of lymphatic edema.
+Read more about the importance of compression garments in the treatment of lymphedema HERE.

 The daily use of standard bandages is not practical, for they tend to loosen and slip off when undertaking work that requires contínuous physical activity, and likewise, soiled bandages can also be an important source of infection.